 To apply to our programs, please complete and submit the Graduate School online application

 Important Deadlines for Completed Application Packets:

-Graduate assistantships are available for ful-time doctoral students.
-An assistantship requires working for the department for 20 hours a week per week during the academic semesters.
-This might require being available on campus during the day or evening.
+Limited graduate assistantships are available for full-time doctoral students.
+An assistantship requires working for the department for 20 hours a week during the fall and/or spring semester.
+The assistantship can require being available on campus during the day or evening.

 Please read the official Graduate Bulletin for current requirements for the degree.